 They had always mined the rock miles above her home, but never had she seen a drill of that size!
 She looked down into the crater trying to visualize the layout of the city below.
 If they dug much further they would start to uncover old entrance tunnels!

-She descended the slope away th settlement towards the nearest entrance, she must warn her people.
+She descended the slope away from the settlement towards the nearest entrance, she must warn her people.
 No doubt some would already be scared by the inevitable increased noise, but she suspected the Elders would be dismissing it as just more mining if they had no idea what was above them.
 Stopped for now, but inevitably that drill will start again.